Organic Social in GA4

 • what particular strategies you use to drive that traffic ( campaign , keywords, etc.).

-In acquisition report, you can choose two dimensions for a single report.
+In acquisition report , you can choose two dimensions for a single report.

-For example, in the report above, we added Session primary default channel group and Session source/medium.
 When you type Organic Social in the search bar right above the table, the default channel group will only show you organic social data in traffic acquisition.

 Moreover, you can see how much traffic the organic social platforms have brought along with many metrics such as engaged sessions , event count, total revenue, active users etc.